aminography/PrimeDatePicker/README.md

 <br/>

 ### 3. Day Picking Listener (Common for `PrimeMonthView` & `PrimeCalendarView`)
-You can listen to day picking actions by setting [OnDayPickedListener](https://github.com/aminography/PrimeDatePicker/blob/master/library/src/main/java/com/aminography/primedatepicker/OnDayPickedListener.kt) to the views.
+You can listen to day picking actions by setting an instance of [OnDayPickedListener](https://github.com/aminography/PrimeDatePicker/blob/master/library/src/main/java/com/aminography/primedatepicker/OnDayPickedListener.kt) to the views.
 For example:

 ```kotlin